 Commercial Property Disputes specialist, Mike Hansom, shares his tips for business tenants facing dilapidation claims, and for reducing exposure to them from the outset.
-Mike is available by email, or you can call him on 01225 462871.

 The pandemic has had a devastating effect on many business sectors.
 In consequence, the number of commercial leases not being renewed, or where tenants have exercised break clauses, has skyrocketed.
 But when a lease ends, in most cases that is not the end of the tenant’s financial liability to the landlord.
 That is because commercial leases inevitably allow for dilapidations.